elyra-ai/community/contributing.md

 If you haven't done so, please set upstream as described in [GitHub Documentation](https://help.github.com/articles/configuring-a-remote-for-a-fork/)

-Make sure you do not have any uncommitted changes and rebase master with latest changes from upstream:
+Make sure you do not have any uncommitted changes and rebase main with latest changes from upstream:

 ```
 git fetch upstream
-git checkout master
+git checkout main
-git rebase upstream/master
+git rebase upstream/main
 ```

-Now you should rebase your branch with master, to receive the upstream changes:
+Now you should rebase your branch with main, to receive the upstream changes:

 ```
 git checkout branch
-git rebase master
+git rebase main
 ```

 In both cases, you can have conflicts: